MartinBINARD/MartinBINARD/README.md

 ### Hi there 👋

-I am Martin from France.:fr: I developed my Frond-end skills in React with TypeScript and i already have experience in VueJS / Quasar and also in NodeJS & Sequelize.
+I am Martin from France. :fr: I developed my Frond-end skills in React with TypeScript and i already have experience in VueJS / Quasar and also in NodeJS & Sequelize.
 I am interested in Javascript frameworks, clean code and i want to know more about clean architecture.

 - 🔭 I’m currently refactoring a Geocahing App in React with TypeScript and it will be deployed soon.
 - 🌱 I’m currently learning JEST and implementing test unit in this App.